Skip to main content

 The first time we hear Alicia speak is at a party at her house following her father’s trial.
 Far from shame or grief, her persona is one of gaiety.
 “The important drinking hasn’t started yet,” she proclaims to her guests.
 But we soon come to see this persona as a mask.
 Alicia will later confide in Devlin that it was learning about her father’s work with the Nazis that drove her to the bottle in the first place.
 This isn’t who she is.

-This is why her assignment, to seduce a high-ranking Nazi, is so charged.
-Part of it is the “Nazis=gross” bit, but more than that the situation puts into question which side of Alicia is her true self: Joan of Arc or Jezebel.
+We're watching all this as Alicia's assignment puts into question which side of Alicia is her true self: Joan of Arc or Jezebel.
 Devlin, we find out, does not have faith in her.
 Devlin reasons that if Alicia were truly a changed woman--if she truly loved him--she would never have accepted the assignment, let alone accomplish it so masterfully.

 The film almost makes a spectacle out of Alicia’s humiliation, bringing us back to the question of representation versus exploitation, but our sympathies lie unquestionably with Alicia through this ordeal.
 When Devlin continually shames her for being thrown into an impossible situation, we see her tears, and more importantly we feel her tears.
 Tania Modleski writes in her book “The Women Who Knew Too Much: Alfred Hitchcock and Feminist Film Theory,”

-“If Notorious suggests the important of recognizing male masochism, it equally demonstrates the ease with which this masochism may be repudiated, and, most importantly, it reveals the potentially dire consequences for women of this repudiation.”
+“If Notorious suggests the importance of recognizing male masochism, it equally demonstrates the ease with which this masochism may be repudiated, and, most importantly, it reveals the potentially dire consequences for women of this repudiation.”

 Let’s take stock of what assets Alicia possesses according to the government that enlisted her services: She is well connected socially due to her father’s work within Nazi circles.
 She is sexually alluring.
 As mission leader Paul Prescott says of her “She’s good at making ‘friends’ with gentlemen.”